MicrosoftDocs/PowerShell-Docs/scripting/Topic/Windows-PowerShell-Integrated-Scripting-Environment--ISE-.md

 -   **XML syntax coloring**.
 The ISE editor now colors XML syntax in the same way as it colors Windows PowerShell code syntax.

 -   **Brace matching**.
-The ISE[!INCLUDE[ise_2](../Token/ise_2_md.md)] highlights matching braces to help you ensure you have the right number of closing braces to match your opening ones.
+The ISEWindows PowerShell ISE highlights matching braces to help you ensure you have the right number of closing braces to match your opening ones.
 Use CTRL\-\[ to locate the closing brace that matches the opening brace that the cursor is on.

 -   **Outline view**.
 You can collapse or expand sections of your code by clicking the plus and minus signs in the left margin.
 This makes it easier to find the code you’re looking for in a long script.